Testing gravity with cold atom interferometry: Results and prospects: Measuring gravity with atoms

-As can be seen from the expression written above for the phase signal at the output of an atom interferometer, the sensitivity increases with the square of the interrogation time and with the effective wavevector of the light.
-This motivated the development of atom-optical elements based on multi-photon momentum transfer~\cite{Muller2009, Chiow2011,Mazzoni2015} and of large-scale facilities providing a few seconds of free fall time~\cite{Dimopoulos2007,Zhou2011,Kovachy2015}.
+As can be seen from Eq.~\ref{phase}, the sensitivity of an atom interferometer as a gravimeter increases with the square of the interrogation time and with the effective wavevector of the light.
+This motivated the development of atom-optical elements based on multi-photon momentum transfer~\cite{Muller2009, Chiow2011,Mazzoni2015,Rudolph2020} and of large-scale facilities providing a few seconds of free fall time~\cite{Dimopoulos2007,Zhou2011,Kovachy2015}.
 Eventually it will lead to experiments in space \cite{Tino2007_space,Tino2013,Altschul2015,Tino2019} for which the technology development is in progress~\cite{Aguilera2014}, and proof-of-principle experiments were recently performed~\cite{Becker2018}.

-An alternative approach is using coherent matter-wave guides, either optical~\cite{Ferrari2006,Poli2011,Xu2019,Nelson2020} or magnetic~\cite{Pandey2019}, which can enable interrogation times of several seconds in compact devices.
+Long interferometer times with freely-falling atoms require atomic samples with temperatures in the pK range that can be achieved using ultracold atom sources and collimation methods \cite{Chu1986,Ammann1997,Morinaga1999,Muntinga2013,Kovachy2015}.
+An alternative approach is using coherent matter-wave guides, either optical~\cite{Ferrari2006,Poli2011,Xu2019,Nelson2020} or magnetic~\cite{Berrada2013,Pandey2019}, which can enable interrogation times of several seconds in compact devices.

 For a given momentum transfer and interrogation time, the interferometer sensitivity is limited by the so-called quantum projection noise.
-Work is in progress to overcome this limit and potentially reach the Heisenberg limit by introducing quantum correlations between the individual atoms thus producing squeezed atomic states \cite{Cox2016,Hosten2016,Salvi2018,Pezze2018}.
+Work is in progress to overcome this limit and potentially reach the Heisenberg limit by introducing quantum correlations between the individual atoms thus producing squeezed atomic states \cite{Cox2016,Hosten2016,Salvi2018,Pezze2018,Szigeti2020}.

-In addition to fundamental physics, atomic gravimeters and gravity gradiometers can be used for applications in geophysics and geodesy \cite{Bongs2019} on ground~\cite{DeAngelis2009,deAngelis2011,Chiow2016,Menoret2018,Wu2019}, and for Earth observation and planetology in future space missions \cite{Bresson2006,Douch2018,Migliaccio2019,Trimeche2019,Leveque2019,Abrykosov2019}.
+In addition to fundamental physics, atomic gravimeters and gravity gradiometers can be used for applications in geophysics and geodesy \cite{Bongs2019} on ground~\cite{DeAngelis2009,deAngelis2011,Schmidt2011,Freier2016,Chiow2016,Menoret2018,Wu2019}, and for Earth observation and planetology in future space missions \cite{Bresson2006,Douch2018,Migliaccio2019,Trimeche2019,Leveque2019,Abrykosov2019}.
 These applications of atom interferometry will not be discussed here.